 The last easily-reached site in this area is 1.3 miles south of Elam Camp.
-Go to the second footbridge after the camp.
+Take the Redwood Creek Trail to the second footbridge after the camp.
 A few yards past the bridge, an obscure unofficial path, heavily overgrown with ferns, descends to a shady little cove where another tributary empties into Redwood Creek.
-This site is in a bend in the river with some splendid views of redwoods growing on the nearby banks, and is even more secluded and scenic than Elam Creek.
+This site is in a bend in the river with some splendid views of redwoods on the nearby banks, and is even more secluded and scenic than Elam Creek.
 It’s about at the halfway point of the Redwood Creek Trail, 4 miles from the Redwood Creek Trailhead and 3.5 miles from the Tall Trees Grove.

 After this point the Redwood Creek Trail starts to pull away from the river and climb high up onto the hillside, making it impractical to cross over to the creek.
 You can, of course, walk along the creek instead, but it’s hard to walk more than a mile or two on the lumpy gravel banks.

 The Tall Trees Grove trailhead is about a one-hour drive from Kuchel Visitor Center.
 There’s a locked gate with a secret combination followed by a six-mile drive down an old gravel logging road.
-From the trailhead it’s a one-mile downhill hike to the closest camping areas.
+From the trailhead it’s a one-mile downhill hike on the Tall Trees Trail to the closest camping areas.

-The area just north of the Tall Trees Grove is the most popular camping location.
-Although it follows the creek, the Redwood Creek Trail is high up on a hillside in this area, and there’s no way to cross over to the creek for 3 and a half miles.
+The most popular camping location is just north of the Tall Trees Grove.
+The Redwood Creek Trail is high up on a hillside in this area, and there’s no way to cross over to the creek for 3 and a half miles.
 So you have to walk along the creek to find a campsite.

-South of the grove, there’s a nice sandy bank that makes a popular campsite about a half-mile up the creek.
+About a half-mile south of the grove there may be a nice sandy bank that makes a popular campsite, although the banks change from year to year.
 This area only has a few really good campsites, but it’s especially scenic since there are old-growth redwoods growing right by the side of the creek.

 © 2019 David Baselt